Dabi Guide

 Beta Skill - Shadow Fire

-Arguably Dabi's best tool, this ability allows Dabi to set traps that trigger a flame pillar when an enemy gets too close, dealing damage and inflicting Burning (Blue) status they can also be placed midair.
-Even though both your allies and you can see the trap from far away, these remain invisible for the enemy until you're almost on top of them, so it makes them a great tool to use in and outside of battle.
+Arguably Dabi's best tool, this ability allows Dabi to set traps that trigger a flame pillar when an enemy gets too close, dealing damage and inflicting Burning (Blue) status.
+They can also be placed midair.
+Even though both your allies and yourself can see the trap from far away, these remain invisible for the enemy until you're almost on top of them, so it makes them a great tool to use in and outside of battle.
 You can have up to 5 at a time on the map and each trap does 4 ticks of damage before the enemy gets knocked down.
 These traps can stun enemies without GP, making them unable to act the moment they start taking damage.

 Blocking Projectiles